-- Create the Plan
+- Craft the UFMP

-- Implement Your Living Document
+- Implement your Living Document

-Analyze the Current Condition
+2. Analyze the Current Condition

-Engage the Community
+3. Engage the Community

-Having a plan that’s embraced by the community starts with meaningful engagement of residents and business owners.
-This can happen through working groups, online surveys, webinars, outreach meetings, and other formal and informal discussions which help shape how the UFMP reflects the values of community members and preserves neighborhood character.
-Michael Huff, Dudek urban forestry Principal said, “It can be challenging to get the community engaged on urban forestry topics.
-Most cities have a relatively small population of vocal and engaged persons who share their input; the typical resident has demonstrated low concern about urban trees.
-All public input is critical, so ensuring community engagement efforts reach as many of the typical residents as possible helps inform the UFMP, while simultaneously creating better tree care and higher urban forest value”.
+Having a plan that’s embraced by the community starts with meaningfully engaging residents and business owners.
+This can happen through working groups, online surveys, webinars, outreach meetings, and other formal and informal discussions, which help shape how the UFMP reflects the values of community members and preserves neighborhood character.
+Michael Huff, Dudek Urban and Community Forestry Practice Director said, “It can be challenging to engage the community on urban forestry topics.
+Most cities have a relatively small population of vocal and engaged residents who share their input, with the typical resident demonstrating low concern about urban trees.”
+All public input is critical, so ensuring community engagement efforts reach as many of the typical residents as possible helps inform the UFMP, while simultaneously creating better tree care and higher urban forest value.

-Create the Urban Forest Management Plan
+4. Create the Urban Forest Management Plan

-Implement Your Living Document
+5. Implement Your Living Document

-Dudek’s urban forestry team has helped numerous clients craft urban forest management-related plans, including for the City of Los Angeles (City).
-Dudek was contracted through City Plants, a non-profit organization running a public-private partnership with the City of Los Angeles to craft a UFMP framework document, which would serve as the first step toward the creation and implementation of a formal UFMP.
-Dudek’s urban forestry team completed a nearly yearlong process that took an in-depth look at the City’s urban forest management through extensive City staff and community stakeholder engagement, including:
+Dudek’s Urban and Community Forestry group has helped numerous municipal clients craft urban forest management-related plans, including ones for the City of Los Angeles (City).
+Dudek was contracted through City Plants, a non-profit organization running a public-private partnership with the City of Los Angeles, to craft a UFMP framework document, which would serve as the first step toward creating and implementing a formal UFMP.
+Dudek’s urban forestry team completed a nearly yearlong process that took an in-depth look at the City’s urban forest management.
+Our team collaborated extensively with City staff and community stakeholder engagement, including: